wcjohnchen/single_cell/README.md

 <br>

 Figure 3.
-Dot plots of previously-reported breast cancer 3'UTR APA genes that were detected and differentially expressed in (A) cell types of primary breast tumors using scRNA-seq and (B) MCF-7 cells using scATAC-seq.
+Dot plots of previously-reported breast cancer 3'UTR APA genes (Qiao <i>et al.</i>, 2024) in (A) cell types of primary breast tumors using scRNA-seq and (B) MCF-7 cells using scATAC-seq.

 (A)